web3labs/ink-verifier-server/docs/TUTORIAL.md

 # Source Code Verification Tutorial

-> If you would like to understand how the system components relate to each other, please check out the [Ink!
+> If you would like to understand how the system components relate to each other, please check out the [ink!
 Verifier Explainer](./INK_VERIFIER_EXPLAINER.md).

 **Table of Contents**